MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/recipient-filters.md

 ## Custom filters using the Filter parameter
 You can use the _Filter_ parameter to filter the results of a command to specify which objects to retrieve.
 For example, instead of retrieving all users or groups, you can specify a set of users or groups by using a filter string.
 This type of filter doesn't modify any configuration or attributes of objects.
 It only modifies the set of objects that the command returns.

 Using the _Filter_ parameter to modify command results is known as server-side filtering.
 Server-side filtering submits the command and the filter to the server for processing.
-The Exchange Management Shell also supports client-side filtering, in which the command retrieves all objects from the server and then applies the filter in the local console window.
+We also support client-side filtering, in which the command retrieves all objects from the server and then applies the filter in the local console window.
 To perform client-side filtering, use the **Where-Object** cmdlet.
 For more information about server-side and client-side filtering, see "How to Filter Data" in [Working with Command Output](https://technet.microsoft.com/library/8320e1a5-d3f5-4615-878d-b23e2aaa6b1e.aspx).

 To find the filterable properties for cmdlets that have the _Filter_ parameter, you can run the **Get** command against an object and format the output by pipelining the **Format-List** parameter.
 Most of the returned values will be available for use in the _Filter_ parameter.
 The following example returns a detailed list for the mailbox Ayla.